top of page

 In personal disclosure - There was a time where even I didn't recognize some of these things as disordered because it had become so normalized!
 Why would you think it's disordered when your friends are doing the same?
 Why would you think its disordered when you constantly read about the "most effective fat burning workouts" or how to make your favourite dishes "macro friendly"?

-Despite the normalization of disordered eating, ask yourself: do you feel normal with food right now?
+Despite the normalization of eating disordered, ask yourself: do you feel normal with food right now?
 If it's causing stress, anxiety, shame, and stealing joy from your life, it's not normal.
 Healing your relationship with food starts with acknowledging that, even if the whole world seems to be doing it (hint: they aren't), it doesn't mean its normal or healthy to do!
 Once you have acknowledged this first step, you will be ready to move towards creating positive change to heal your relationship with your food and body!
 Speak with a therapist on our team today to help you opt out of these unhealthy behaviours and live more freely with food!

 bottom of page